 Holmes HEPA Type Desktop Air Purifier

 While Honeywell makes several good compact air purifiers, the Holmes HEPA Type Desktop Air Purifier, is the best-selling electrostatic purifier on Amazon.
 It is capable of purifying up to 109 square feet.
+We have a more in-depth review, here.

 Some of its features include: